mike-brown-angi/version-checker-test/README.md

 interval: 10m0s
 url: https://strimzi.io/charts/
 ```
-Once that is all checked into source control.
-You'll see the new kustomization for "repos" got created.
+Once that is all checked into source control, you'll see the new kustomization for "repos" got created.
 Do that by describing the k8s kustomizations.
 ```shell
 ❯ k get ks -n flux-system
   NAME          READY   STATUS                                                                   AGE